zigzap/zap/introducing.md

 also set the status code to 404, so it can be OK to spare those nanoseconds.
 Gotta go fast!

-Facilio comes with Mustache parsing, TLS, websockets, redis support, concurrency stuff, Base64 support, logging facilities, pub/sub / cluster messages API, hash algorithm implementations, its own memory allocator, and so forth.
+Facilio comes with Mustache parsing, TLS via third-party libs, websockets, redis support, concurrency stuff, Base64 support, logging facilities, pub/sub / cluster messages API, hash algorithm implementations, its own memory allocator, and so forth.
 It is really an amazing project!

 On the lower level, you can use all of the above by working with `zap.C`.
-I'll zig-wrap what I need for my projects first, before adding fancy stuff.
+I'll zig-wrap what I need for my projects first, before adding more fancy stuff.

 Also, there are nice and well-typed zig implementations for some of the above extra functionalities, and zap-wrapping them needs careful consideration.
-Might not be worth the extra effort.
+E.g. it might not be worth the extra effort to wrap facil.io's mustache support when there is a good zig alternative already.
 Performance / out-of-the-box integration might be arguments pro wrapping them in zap.

 ## wrapping up - zig is WYSIWYG code

 I am super excited about both zig and zap's future.
 I am still impressed by how easy it is to integrate a C codebase into a zig project, then benefiting from and building on top of a battle-tested high-performance C code.
 Additionally, with zig you get C-like performance with almost Python-like comfort.
-And be sure no exception is trying to get you when you least expect it.
+And you can be sure no exception is trying to get you when you least expect it.
 No hidden allocations, no hidden control-flows, how cool is that? **WYSIWYG code!**

-Provided that the incorporated C code is well-written and -tested, WYSIWYG even holds true for combined Zig and C projects.
+Provided that the incorporated C code is well-written and -tested, WYSIWYG even holds mostly true for combined Zig and C projects.

 You can truly build on the soulders of giants here.
 Mind you, it took me less than a week to arrive at the current state of zap where I am confident that I